Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Customer-experience cost.
 When negative inventory translates to cancelled orders, the customer-experience team handles the recovery.
 The cost includes refund processing, customer communication, lost trust, and sometimes lost lifetime value.

-The diagnostic is consistent: negative inventory is never random.
+From the go-lives I have run this year, the pattern is consistent: negative inventory is never random.
 It always reflects a specific event sequence the system handled incorrectly or an integration gap between systems.
-The eight causes below cover almost every occurrence in apparel operations.
+The eight causes below cover almost every occurrence I have seen in apparel operations between $5M and $100M.

 What are the eight specific causes of negative inventory in apparel?

 For multi-channel apparel brands, this is the dominant cause.
-Shopify, wholesale platforms, marketplaces, and warehouse systems each maintain inventory counts with periodic synchronization between them.
+Shopify, wholesale platforms (NuORDER, Joor, Brandboom), marketplaces, and warehouse systems each maintain inventory counts with periodic synchronization between them.
 A unit sold on Shopify at 10:00 AM is not reflected in the wholesale system until the next sync at 11:00 AM.
 In the gap, wholesale sells the same unit.
 By the time both systems reflect the truth, the brand is committed to two sales of one unit.

 Operational signature: negative counts on high-velocity SKUs during high-velocity periods, often concentrated on DTC drop days or wholesale market events.